QWERTYghri/ARPv3-C/README.md

 About
 -------------

-This is a rendition of the ARPv2 "pseudo-emulator" to make a more realistic processor.
+This is a recreation thing of the ARPv2 "pseudo-emulator" to make a more realistic processor.
 It exists as a header module to be included with a main program.

 The manual for the ARP is updated and support for peripherals would be added